 Federal loan holders are free to change their repayment plans at any time.
 See what your monthly payments would be by securely linking your loans and inputing the requested profile info.
 Get started here: https://web.chipper.app/register.

 This is because payments are only eligible during times when payment is required.

 Last, but certainly not least, you have to APPLY!
 You can apply for PSLF after you have completed 120 eligible payments.
 You will also be required to submit an ECF (Employment Certification Form) for every employer you worked at over the time span in which those 120 qualifying payments were made.
-Apply for PSLF online, or complete and mail the application for forgiveness and your ECFs to The U.S. Department of Education at:
+Apply for PSLF online through us, Fedloan, or complete and mail the application for forgiveness and your ECFs to The U.S. Department of Education at:

 U.S. Department of Education